Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 5. Key takeaways

-Hopefully, this post has gone some way to clearing up the long-standing confusion around UI/UX.
+Hopefully, this post has gone some way to clearing up the long-standing confusion around UX vs. UI.
 What we’ve covered today is just the tip of the iceberg; there’s a lot more to both UX and UI, so it’s worth reading up on each field in depth to get a feel for what they entail and a deeper understanding of how they differ.

-If you want to try out UX design or UI design for yourself, try out one of our free short courses:
+If you want to try out UX design or UI design for yourself, explore our free short courses:

 Or chat directly with a program advisor to learn more.